 3.3 Additional GCW products

-3.3.1 Throughout the meeting discussions, the topic of additional products was explored, in the context of the evolution of the Terms of Reference of Snow Watch Team and Sea Ice Team, the workplan of the Website and Outreach Team, and during the discussions on the collaboration with partners.
-Proposals made were included in the respective sections of this report.
+3.3.1 Throughout the meeting discussions, the topic of additional products was explored in the context of the evolution of the Terms of Reference of the Snow Watch Team and the Sea Ice Team, the workplan of the Website and Outreach Team, and during the discussions on the collaboration with partners.
+Proposals made are included in the respective sections of this report.

-3.3.2 H Landuit recommended that decisions on GCW products and the outreach strategy must be planned within a coordinated, overall, longer term, e.g. 5 years, communication strategy, to remain pragmatic on what is possible.
+3.3.2 H Lantuit recommended that decisions on GCW products and the outreach strategy must be planned within a coordinated, overall, longer term, e.g. 5 years, communication strategy, to remain pragmatic on what is possible.
 This should articulate with clarity which priorities are most important and will be done well, how much effort could be devoted to which goals, and what will not be done.
 The products made available need to be of value.
 GCW should also consider joint products with joint identity.

 He also recommended that GCW measures its impact using analytics to track access to its website.